Important Notice: Deposit & Tuition Payments

 - Returned checks incur an automatic $29.00 Returned Check Fee

 For US Citizens: At this time, the Internal Revenue Services (IRS) does not allow non-university academic institutions to issue a 1098-T tax forms.
-Although students receive academic credit units through our partner universities, students do not matriculate there and therefore, cannot receive 1098-T forms from UCLA or Connecticut College.
+Although students receive academic credit units through our partner universities, students do not matriculate there and therefore, cannot receive 1098-T forms from Connecticut College or UCLA.
 The IFR, however, will be happy to issue a letter stating students participated in our field school(s) and an updated financial statement showing payment history.
-Contact email@example.com to request such documents.
+Contact firstname.lastname@example.org to request such documents.

 For Canadian Citizens: The IFR will be delighted to complete Form TL11A for Tuition, Education, and Textbook Amounts Certificate – University Outside Canada.
 Please send the IFR your TF11A E form in a PDF format (email to email@example.com).
 We will send the completed form back, usually within 48 hours.